 sudo ufw default allow outgoing

-By default, UFW is already enabled with the default rules.
-However, you can modify these rules to suit your specific needs.
-For instance, if you want to block all outgoing connections and only allow specific outbound connections, you can use the following command to adjust the rules accordingly:
+By default, UFW is already enabled with these rules.
+However, you can modify them to suit your specific needs.

 To block all outgoing connections: